avantrec/soco-cli/README.md

 When opening ports, SoCo-CLI will try port numbers starting at the beginning of the range and incrementing by one until a free port is found, up to the limit of the range.
 This allows multiple invocations of SoCo-CLI to run in parallel on the same host.

 UDP port 1900 is used when discovering speakers by name using standard multicast discovery.

+If using the HTTP REST API Server functionality, its listen port must be open to incoming TCP requests.
+The default port is 8000.

 ### Operating on All Speakers: Using `_all_`